 The issue could also be a failure to equip the sales team with the right sales process and training, as in the below scenarios.

 - No qualification framework.
 If a salesperson doesn't have a defined sales process and qualification framework, they won't know the right questions to ask prospects and they won't know what areas to explore.
 A good sales process contains scripts that give sample questions and statements, as well as playbooks that describe possible scenarios that might occur on sales calls.
 I find that most smaller and early stage companies hire salespeople before establishing sales process, which is usually a recipe for disaster.
 Salespeople rarely have a documented framework for establishing a prospect's likelihood to buy, leading to inconsistent performance.
-We've published the qualification process we developed and use at HubSpot, which has been adopted by thousands of other organizations as well.
-Leslie Ye has also published a review of a few other sales qualification methodologies.
-Pick one and use it.
+Pick a methodology and use it.
 You'll be amazed at how it helps you scale your organization.

 - No sales process training.
 If a salesperson doesn't receive at least some level of classroom training before being thrown onto the phone, they're not being set up for success.
 Typically, this training should last at least the first few months, even after they're actively selling.
 At HubSpot, we put people on the phone after one month of training, which includes a more intense version of our customer onboarding process -- implementing our inbound methodology and software for their own website.
 They walk a few miles in our customer's shoes.
 People joining teams that sell to more specialized buyers don't carry a quota until they've completed two months worth of solid training.
 Finally, all teams receive several hours of training tailored for their role for several months after they get on the phones.